Symphony in C (Dukas)

 The Symphony in C is a symphony by the French composer Paul Dukas, dedicated to his fellow musician Paul Vidal.
 The symphony was written between 1894 and 1896 and was performed when the composer was aged 30 in the Concerts de l'Opéra on 3 January 1897, conducted by Vidal.

+Music

-It is written for a standard orchestra comprising three flutes (the third doubling piccolo), two oboes (the first doubling cor anglais), two clarinets in B-flat and A, two bassoons, four French horns in F (third and fourth also in E), two trumpets in F, piccolo trumpet in D, three trombones, tuba, timpani, and strings.
+It is written for a standard orchestra comprising three flutes (the third doubling piccolo), two oboes (the first doubling cor anglais), two clarinets in B♭ and A, two bassoons, four French horns in F (third and fourth also in E), two trumpets in F, piccolo trumpet in D, three trombones, tuba, timpani, and strings.

-Like César Franck's only symphony, Dukas' is in three movements rather than the conventional four:
+Like César Franck's Symphony, Dukas' is in three movements rather than the conventional four: